 If you find yourself having a tough time deciding on a new pattern (I am too!), I feel confident that you will look at this collection of beautiful Christmas table runner patterns and find your next holiday sewing project.

 Make this gorgeous quilted Christmas table runner for your holiday home with this pinwheel quilt pattern idea.
 This pretty pattern is made out of cheerful colors and prints and will look great on your table.
 Use your favorite Christmas fabrics.
 This table runner makes a great gift and is ideal if you need to dress up a Christmas table.
 This is quite easy to make, so would suit a beginner.
 As long as you know how to use your sewing machine and sew a straight line, you should be able to tackle this one.

 3. Christmas Tree Table Runner

 Jenny Doan from the Missouri Star Quilting Company shows how to use the large wedge tool to quickly make a Christmas tree table runner that looks fabulous from either side of the table.
-Using a rotary cutter, you can get two triangles (for the trees) out of each layer cake that you use.
+Using a rotary cutter, you can get two triangles (for the trees) out of each layer of cake that you use.
 The rest of the fabric becomes the tree trunks so that there’s very little fabric waste!
 It’s a simple design that looks amazing and is perfect for beginners.

 4. Poinsettia Table Runner